lightbasenl/react-native-template-lightbase/README.md

 ## Updating Template

 - Template should be updated on any major RN release
-- Bump project version
-- `npm publish` - when ready
+- `npx semantic-release --no-ci` - assume GITHUB_TOKEN is included in bash or zshl profile